ascv/HyperLogLog/README.md

 Furthermore using only a single observable introduces inaccuracy into the results.
 For example, suppose all the elements of M have the same hash.
 This implies ththe elements are probably not distinct.
 However the rank of these elements may be very large so the cardinality estimate will also be large even though the true cardinality is very small.

-For this reason, HLL divides M into m buckets and takes the maximum rank of each bucket.
+As an improvement, HLL divides M into m buckets and takes the maximum rank of each bucket.
 Then for each bucket, we have an estimate of log_2(n/m).
 These results are averaged using a harmonic mean and then multiplied by a bias-reducing constant [1].